 Born and raised in Brooklyn, New York, Weingarten devoted the first thirty years after his graduation from Baruch College to a successful career in finance.
-Passionate about photography from a young age, he pursued it as a hobby until he chose to commit himself fully to his passion fifteen years ago.
+Passionate about photography from a young age, he pursued it as a hobby until he chose to commit himself fully to exploring it some fifteen years ago.

 Weingarten is primarily a self-taught photographer, and his debut came in 1997 with a series of Italian landscape photographs.
 The 6:30 A.M. series, begun in 2003, chronicled the changing colors of sky, water and land by capturing an identical ocean view from his home in Malibu, California at the same time each day for one year.
 This series will be the subject of the artis'ts upcoming solo-exhibition at the Peabody Essex Museum in Salem, Massachusetts (2014).
 The interest in the perception of color and abstraction that is evident in the 6:30am Series is equally present in the Palette Series (2004-2007), in which Weingarten produced abstract compositions from the raw materials of the greatest living painters.
 The Palette Series was the subject of the exhibition Robert Weingarten: Palette Series, from September July 15 to October 1, 2006, at the Corcoran Gallery of Art.